fortio/fortio/README.md

 brew install fortio
 ```

-On Windows, download https://github.com/fortio/fortio/releases/download/v1.17.1/fortio_win_1.17.1.zip and extract all to some location then using the Windows Command Prompt:
+On Windows, download https://github.com/fortio/fortio/releases/download/v1.17.1/fortio_win_1.17.1.zip and extract `fortio.exe` to any location, then using the Windows Command Prompt:
 ```
-cd fortio
 fortio.exe server
 ```
 (at the prompt, allow the windows firewall to let connections in)